incuna/django-pgcrypto-fields/README.md

 ### Generate GPG keys.

 The public key is going to encrypt the message and the private key will be needed to decrypt the content.
-The following commands has been taken from the [pgcrypto documentation](http://www.postgresql.org/docs/devel/static/pgcrypto.html) (see Generating PGP Keys with GnuPG).
+The following commands have been taken from the [pgcrypto documentation](http://www.postgresql.org/docs/devel/static/pgcrypto.html) (see Generating PGP Keys with GnuPG).